150PLD-Fall2019/Exemplars/hw03-1-template-haskell/questions.md

 4. What is a quasi-quotation and how is it notated?

-5. How does the gen function work?
-How would you modify the definition of gen to support floats as an additional kind of format instructions?

-6. Why can’t we write the function _sel_ using the quotation notation?
+5. How is the code a metaprogram generates represented?
+What interface for writing metaprograms is presented to the user?

-7. What is reification and why is it useful?
+6. What is reification and why is it useful?

-8. Explain what the problem is in the cross2b function and why cross2a doesn’t have the same problem.
+7. Explain what the problem is in the cross2b function and why cross2a doesn’t have the same problem.

-9. Why is the code f x = $(zipN x) illegal at the top-level?
+8. Why is the code f x = $(zipN x) illegal at the top-level?

-10. What happens, under what conditions, and when if a Template Haskell program can diverge for some input.
+9. What happens, and under what conditions, when a Template Haskell program diverges for some input.

-11. Explain how Haskell processes groups of declarations that contain splices and why it adopts this approach.
+10. Explain how Haskell processes groups of declarations that contain splices and why it adopts this approach.

-12. Explain how the function qIO :: IO a -> Q a makes it so compiling your program can delete your entire file store.
+11. Explain how the function `qIO :: IO a -> Q a` makes it so compiling your program can delete your entire file store.

-13. What are original names and what are they used for?
+12. What are original names and what are they used for?